kasiazn/courses/Metagenomics/1511/tutorials/scg_part3.md

 ## Questions:

-**Q3.1:** Did you notice how many read pairs from HiSeq or MiSeq data were merged by SeqPrep?
+**Q3.1:** Did you notice how many reads were discarded in the pre-processing? do the numbers differ between the Miseq and Hiseq datasets?
-Is there a reason why a certain data set has higher merge rates than the other?
-How many reads were discarded in the process?

 **Q3.2:** Did you notice any differences between HiSeq and MiSeq data assembled using both --sc and --careful flags, i.e., default?